Promote, Protect, and Improve the Public Health of Rural America.

 The Master of Public Health prepares graduates to:

-- Help hospitals survive in the era of healthcare reform by managing their populations to ensure they maximize health and revenue while controlling costs
+- Help hospitals thrive in the era of healthcare reform by managing their populations to ensure they maximize health and revenue while controlling costs

-- Improve the health of South Dakota and local populations with health promotion, health analysis and illness prevention programs through public health departments
+- Improve the health of South Dakotans, including rural and underserved populations, through health promotion, health analysis and disease prevention programs with public health departments

 For more detailed admission requirements, please refer to Public Health in the current graduate catalog.
 Additional requirements exist for international applicants.
 For more information, visit International Admission Requirements.